Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

    * customer communication (CAST ticket for customers)
    * SharePoint (internal systems and sometimes customer systems)

-### Output SHCD to JSON
+## Output SHCD to JSON

 Once the SHCD is fully validate, the user will be able to output all the connection details to a `json` file.

-This is used to generate switch configs.
+This is used to generate switch configurations.

 ```bash
 ncn# canu validate shcd -a v1 --shcd ./test.xlsx --tabs 40G_10G,NMN,HMN --corners I12,S37,I9,S20,I20,S31  --json --out cabling.json
 ```